 (It remains to be seen how differently B Corp directors will behave in practice.
 In the public company context, the UK Takeover Code [the 'Code'] already requires the board of a target company to set out for members its views on a proposed offer, including its likely effects on all the company's interests, including on employment.
-The Code also specifically states that the board is not required by the Code to consider the offer price as the determining factor in giving its view and may take into account other factors it considers relevant).
+The Code also specifically states that the board is not required by the Code to consider the offer price as the determining account other factors it considers relevant).

-It is interesting to note that in respect of Etsy's recent listing2, the prospectus referred to "loss of B Corp status" as a risk factor for potential investors.
+It is interesting to note that in respect of Etsy's recent listing, the prospectus referred to "loss of B Corp status" as a risk factor for potential investors.
 When considering potential sales or listings, investors will therefore need to consider how potential purchasers of shares will see B Corp status and the likely reputational issues that might arise from loss of the status.

 Investors in B Corps will likely need to be comfortable with the fact that directors of B Corps are mandated to consider other stakeholder interests on a par with shareholder interests.
-In practice, this may mean that B Corps attract investors who place a premium on impact and, in some cases, from investors and financiers who themselves have obtained B Corp status.
+In practice, this may mean that B Corps attract investors who place a premium B Corp status.

-B Corp boards will likely wish to distinguish between long-term investors who are willing to support sustainable growth that is in the interests of all stakeholders, from investors who are seeking short or medium-term returns and who might seek to subordinate other interests.
-Investors with shorter-term goals may be surprised at the independence of B Corp boards.
+B Corp boards will likely wish to distinguish between long-term investors who are willing to support sustainable growth that is in the interests of all stakeholders, from investors who are seeking short or medium-term returns interests.
+Investors with shorter-term goals may be surprised at the independence of B and does not subordinate other interests.
+Corp boards.